Evan450/SCP-SuperComputer-Project-/Manual.md

 --role <master|worker>
 Specifies the node role.
 If not provided, the node defaults to master.

 Note: With version 4.8a, secure TLS communication and rate limiting are automatically enabled if the necessary certificate files exist.
+(Version 4.9a does not change this.)

 4. Command Descriptions